carlosantiagorojas/Ford-Fulkerson-Algorithm/README.md

 python ford_fulkerson.py example2.csv 0 8
 ```

-In this graph the source node is 0 and the sink node is 31.
+In the last graph the source node is 0 and the sink node is 31.
 You can run the code typing the command:

 ```
 python ford_fulkerson.py example3.csv 0 31